 Early versions of Python would allow these constants to be given a new value.
 Since Python version 3.0, the first three, False, True and None, have been declared as keywords in addition to being a constant so their values may no longer be changed.
 The remaining three, NotImplemented, Ellipsis and __debug__, can be assigned new values without raising a SyntaxError making them modifiable constants.

 6.65.2 Guidance to language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.65.3.

-Do not assign new values to NotImplemented, Ellipsis or __debug__.
+Forbid assigning new values to NotImplemented, Ellipsis or __debug__.

 7. Language specific vulnerabilities for Python